karen-pcsta/restaurant-ordering-app/README.md

 # Restaurant Ordering App

 This project from Scrimba's course, The Frontend Developer Career Path, is a simple web-based application designed to simulate a restaurant ordering system.
 It allows users to browse a menu, select items, and view their order in real time.
-The project is structured as a collaborative learning experience.
+You can check it at: https://karen-pcsta.github.io/restaurant-ordering-app/

 ## Features